xuantiep/xdeb-org/content/post/diy-dynamic-dns-provider-api.md

 ---

-Got a notice from my ISP that I in a few weeks time no longer will have a static IP address.
+Got a notice from my ISP that in a few weeks time I will no longer have a static IP address.
 Not the ISP fault however, they would be happy to provide the service.
 It is the company that manages the city fiber network that blames a system upgrade for the coming inability to provide static IP addresses.

 The municipality should never have sold off the optic fiber network to a private company.
 Important things like roads, hospitals, schools, the police and city fiber networks should be public and nothing else.

-Unwilling to give up my home servers I started looking for a solution.
+Unwilling to give up my home server I started looking for a solution.

 ## Dynamic DNS